stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 `;
 ```

-I can use it like so:
+I use it like so:

 ```ts
 // A theme space prop index